Information for local schools

 - Citing references - guidance on including citations in the text of an essay and compiling a bibliography at the end

 - List of internet search engines and directories

 - JSC collection for schools - over 20 high quality online educational resources from 14 publishers are available at highly discounted prices to UK Secondary Schools and Sixth Form Colleges

 - Google Scholar and Google Books

 If you are a local teacher you can apply to borrow from the University Library for an annual fee - for more information see Members of the public: using the Library.

 Teachers at schools where our teacher training students are on placement gain half-price membership.
 (School pupils are not eligible.)
 For further information, see Teachers at mentor schools: joining the Library.

-Contact Nick Hollis, Circulation Services Manager for more information.
+Contact Nick Hollis, Library User Services Manager for more information.